 The proposed official map amendment is in an area with changed and changing conditions.
-DZC Section 12.4.10.8.A.4. states that "Since the date of the approval of the existing Zone District, there has been a change to such a degree that the proposed rezoning is in the public interest.
+DZC Section 12.4.10.8.A.4. states that "Since the date of the approval of the existing Zone District, there has been a change to such a degree that the proposed

+&lt;sup>1 Ewing, R., and R. Cervero.
+2010.
+"Travel and the Built Environment: A Meta-Analysis."
+Journal of the American Planning Association 76 (3): 265-94 rezoning is in the public interest.
 Such change may include...Changed or changing conditions in a particular area, or in the city generally."
 Changed conditions include the introduction of the 41st & Fox commuter rail station and the associated pedestrian bridge that provides a new connection across the railroad tracks to Globeville.
 Another relevant infrastructure improvement is the recently-completed Inca Street Multi-Use Path which connects to a bridge over 38th Avenue, providing a multi-modal direct link from this site to downtown and other activity centers along the South Platte River Trail.
 These improvements have created a shift in transportation opportunity that supports higher-intensity, mixed use development.
-Additionally, several nearby properties have pursued rezoning for future transit-oriented redevelopment, and some of these, such as the shops in the northwest corner of Fox Street and 39th Avenue and the Villas at the Regency directly north of the site, have already developed, signaling new market interest in development.
+Recently, other properties on both sides of the station area have similarly pursued rezoning for future transit-oriented redevelopment, signaling new market interest in development.
 These changes are appropriate justifying circumstances for the proposed rezoning.